Characterizing the Post-Red Supergiant binary system AFGL 4106 and its complex nebula with SPHERE/VLT: Analysis

 Using an ISO-SWS spectrum covering the 2.36-45.3 $\mu$m range, \bluecite{Molster1999} previously estimated the temperatures of the system's components through SED fitting, finding a temperature of 7250$\pm$250 K for the primary and 3750$\pm$250 K for the secondary, concluding that the binary system consists of an A-F and an M type star of similar luminosity.

 Using the first resolved observations of both components, we performed aperture photometry on our SPHERE data to isolate the SED of each star in the system across various optical and near-infrared wavelengths.
 Flux ratios were derived from the SPHERE data by integrating the flux within circular apertures of radius $1.22 \cdot \lambda / D$, corresponding to the diffraction-limited core and ensuring that the full dispersed flux is captured.
-Among the 16 available filters, only 5 provide a suitable combination of PSF quality and unsaturated stellar images, allowing us to perform aperture photometry on both stars.
+Among the 16 available filters, only five provide a suitable combination of PSF quality and unsaturated stellar images, allowing us to perform aperture photometry on both stars.

 Since SPHERE data are not flux-calibrated, the total flux for each star was obtained from photometric auxiliary data.
-These fluxes were corrected from the interstellar reddening using PyAstronomy unred routine \bluecitep{PyA2019} making use of the \bluecite{Fitzpatrick1999} parametrization to estimate the wavelength dependence of interstellar extinction.
-This parametrization uses spectral observation to derive the shape of the extinction curve, fitted to the following formula:
+These fluxes were corrected from the interstellar reddening using the PyAstronomy unred routine \bluecitep{PyA2019}, making use of the \bluecite{Fitzpatrick1999} parametrisation to estimate the wavelength dependence of interstellar extinction.
+This parametrisation uses spectral observation to derive the shape of the extinction curve, fitted to the following formula:

-where E($\lambda$-V) is the extinction at wavelength $\lambda$, E(B-V) the extinction in the B and V bands and :
+\\ where E($\lambda$-V) is the extinction at wavelength $\lambda$, E(B-V) the extinction in the B and V bands, and

 for the Milky Way.